Naz-95-code/BINF7700_Capstone_CCO/README.md

 - Improve how I document and communicate my work using Markdown and GitHub
 - Apply appropriate statistical and biological reasoning to real datasets
 - Become more confident in interpreting and presenting results
-- Build a research portfolio that reflects real-world academic and industry expectations
+- Build a research portfolio that reflects real-world academic and industry expectations.

----